 - Mosquito-borne disease is widespread in Bali due to its tropical location.
-Malaria, dengue fever, chikungunya and other similar diseases are a reality.
 Carry enough insect repellent and medication with you.

 - Diarrhea, sunburn, heat, fungal rashes and heat exhaustion (including heatstroke) are possible, so make sure not to get out in the sun too much.

 - Have you ever heard of prickly heat?
 It is a common skin rash in tropical areas, and it is caused when sweat is trapped under the skin.
 Wear sweat-wicking clothing to minimize the risk.

 - Tap water in Bali is not safe to drink, so make sure to use bottled water only.

 - There is the risk of volcanic activity.
 In fact, east Bali's Mount Agung is an active volcano, and there is continuous volcanic activity.
 Keep yourself update about news coverage of this aspect.